 - Choose goals that interest you.
 You’re much more likely to stay motivated if you’re working towards something that you genuinely want to do or achieve, rather than what other people want for you.

 - Find things that interest you within goals that don’t.
 Sometimes other people set goals or tasks for us that we don’t find interesting or want to do.
 So, try and find something within that task that does motivate you.
-For example: ‘I hate maths, but it’s going to help me become a builder, which I want more than anything.’
+For example: ‘I find maths challenging, but it’s going to help me become a builder, which I want more than anything.’

 - Make your goal public.
 If you tell someone – or write down – your goal, you’ve essentially made a promise to keep your word.